aoeukun/AUTO-DOCS/docs/generated/caculator.md

     Returns:
         float or str: The quotient of x and y if y is not zero.
-                      Returns "Error!
+                      Returns an error message string "Error!
 Division by zero." if y is zero.
     """
     if y == 0:
         return "Error!
 Division by zero."
     return x / y

 def calculator():
-    """Run a simple command-line calculator.
+    """Run the simple calculator program.

-    This function presents a menu of operations to the user, takes user input for the choice of operation and two numbers, performs the selected calculation using helper functions (add, subtract, multiply, divide), and displays the result.
-It also includes basic error handling for invalid input (non-numeric input and invalid operation choice).
+    This function presents a menu of operations to the user, takes user input for the choice of operation and two numbers, performs the selected calculation, and then prints the result to the console.
+It also includes error handling for invalid input types and operation choices.
     """
     print("Simple Calculator")
     print("Select operation:")